 Option #3: Persistent UTI Symptoms After Treatment

 Here is another option: they sent your urine sample to a lab and later told you that according to the test you have a UTI.
 However, antibiotics resolved some symptoms (such as blood in urine), but urge to urinate or pain in lower abdomen remained.

 As you could imagine, there could be a scenario when not only you have a full-blown UTI, but also an inflamed bladder lining is causing additional symptoms, as discussed above.

 In this case, you, most likely, will see a reduction in pain, and your urine will become clear.
-However, pain in bladder area and slight irritation after urination might still linger.
+However, pain in the bladder area and slight irritation after urination might still linger.

 Moreover, when patients mention they feel burning in the urethra rather than the bladder, it’s quite normal.
-In fact, urethra has more nerve endings that could be easily irritated due to underlying inflammation.
+In fact, the urethra has more nerve endings that could be easily irritated due to underlying inflammation.

 Option #4: UTI Symptoms Return After Antibiotics?

 Another story is when your urine test did show a UTI.
 You then took antibiotics, felt completely fine, but several days later woke up with the same nasty UTI symptoms.

 “Here two options are possible: we were unable to eliminate the infection completely or it is a reinfection”, says Dr. Hawes “if only 2-3 days elapsed since treatment and symptoms recurred, most likely we were not able to clear the infection.
 However, if you get an infection 2-3 weeks after your last antibiotic treatment, count it as a reinfection”.

 Bacteria hide in your bladder lining

 One interesting fact from Dr. Hawes: during bladder cystoscopy of chronic UTI patients she frequently sees “pimples” on their bladder surface.
 The correct medical term is Cystitis cystica, which is a benign lesion of the bladder as a result of a chronic inflammation.

 These “pimples” are “thought to be caused by chronic irritation of the urothelium because of infection, calculi, obstruction, or tumor”.